idvorkin/idvorkin.github.io/_d/emotional-health-hold.md

 **Why?** It's easy to focus on what we don't have and what goes wrong, and forget all the things that go right, and that we should be thankful for.
 By taking a few minutes each day to remember what went well and what I'm grateful for, I'm reminded why my life is awesome.

 **NOTE** Often we confuse appreciation for gratefulness, with the difference being gratefulness is targeted appreciation.
 It's a good practice to include both appreciation and a target.
-In practice this means for each thing you appreciate apply a who you're grateful for, in 3 forms of "who": Yourself, someone else, and the universe/god.
-This makes the practice build your ability to appreciate and be compassionate to others (by adding a value to your understand of them).
-Lets demonstrate an example:
+In practice, this means for each thing you appreciate apply a who you're grateful for, in 3 forms of "who": Yourself, someone else, and the universe/god.
+This makes the practice build your ability to appreciate and be compassionate to others (by adding a value to your understanding of them).
+Let's demonstrate an example:

 I appreciate the sunrise:

-- Universe: I'm grateful the universe includes something as beautful as a sunrise, which is free to all
+- Universe: I'm grateful the universe includes something as beautiful as a sunrise, which is free to all
-- Other: I'm grateful to my wife who put the kids to bed, so I can wake up early and enjoy this
+- Other: I'm grateful to my wife who put the kids to bed so I can wake up early and enjoy this
 - Self: I'm grateful to myself who prioritized waking up early.

 **How?** I used to use a physical journal called [FiveMinuteJournal](http://www.FiveMinuteJournal.com), it has you list the 3 things you're grateful for in the morning, and 3 things that went well in the evening.

 **How's that working out for you?** Really well.
-Because I can fill this out in less then 2 minutes, I tend to do it daily.
+Because I can fill this out in less than 2 minutes, I tend to do it daily.
 It's hard to be objective, but since I've started this practice, I have been much more likely to think about how lucky I am.

 ### 4:30 am wake up (psst - it's really physical health)